OmiShrestha/OmiShrestha/README.md

 ## 👋 Hey!

 Hi!
-I’m Omi Shrestha, a Computer Science student at the University of Scranton, currently pursuing my bachelor’s degree in Computer Science.
-I have a keen interest in data science, software developement, and AI/ML.
+I’m Omi Shrestha, a Junior Computer Science student at the University of Scranton, pursuing my bachelor’s degree in Computer Science.
+I have a key interests in data science, software developement, and AI/ML.

 - 🎓 **Education:** B.S. in Computer Science
 - 📍 **Location:** Scranton, PA